Bankruptcy occurs when a trustee takes over your financial affairs because you are unable to pay your debts.

 The Corporations Act 2001 sets out the provisions for each of these forms of management.

-If you are involved with a company that is in, or is likely to enter, external administration, you should seek legal advice on your responsibilities and the position generally.
+If you are involved with a company that is in, or is likely to enter into, external administration, seek legal advice on your responsibilities.